Will Lime scooters go or stay on Auckland streets? Decision due this afternoon

 Auckland Council bosses are due to make a decision this afternoon on whether Lime scooters will be taken off city streets or be allowed to stay.

-Senior representatives from the San Francisco-based company met with council officers this morning, who gave them until midday to provide information on safety issues following a spate of incidents in which the front wheel locked.
+Senior representatives from the San Francisco-based company met with council officers this morning, who gave them until midday to provide information on safety issues following a spate of incidents in which scooters' front wheels locked.

-A council spokesman said officers are now deliberating and due to make an announcement this afternoon.
+A council spokesman said officers are now deliberating and are due to make an announcement this afternoon.

 One man suffered a broken jaw, and others were also injured when the front wheel of the Lime e-scooter they were riding locked.